 Mr. Brown received his J.D. from Harvard Law School and his B.A. from the University of Texas.

 “I have always had the deepest respect for Ropes & Gray, and I am excited to return to such a dynamic firm that has really made a name for itself in New York,” said Mr. Brown.
 “The skill of the attorneys in this group is second-to-none, and I look forward to working closely with the firm’s award-winning asset management practice to serve our clients’ needs.”

 Ranked among the leading tax groups in Chambers USA, Ropes & Gray’s tax practice focuses on domestic and cross-border tax planning for clients in connection with the structuring of transactions; the organization of debt and equity funds; cross-border tax matters; investments in private funds by institutional investors; developing effective tax strategies; and advising on tax controversy issues.

 Ropes & Gray is one of the 20 largest law firms in New York, with approximately 350 lawyers.
 The firm continues to expand its presence in New York, adding six lateral partners in 2016, including Kristen Chang Winckler in the tax practice as well as David Blittner and Garrett Charon in the private equity practice, Amanda Persaud in the private investment funds group, Gregg Galardi in the business restructuring group, and Michael Littenberg in the securities & public companies practice.
-In 2015, the firm welcomed four lateral partners in New York: mergers & acquisitions partner John Sorkin, finance partner Joanne De Silva, and business & securities litigation partners David Hennes and Gregg Weiner.
+In 2015, the firm welcomed four lateral partners in New York: mergers & acquisitions and private equity partner John Sorkin, finance partner Joanne De Silva, and business & securities litigation partners David Hennes and Gregg Weiner.